samjaygill/Python_Project/README.md

 ## TRAVEL BUCKET LIST

 #### BRIEF:
 I am building an app to be able to track destinations that I have visited and would like to visit!
-Also, where other people would be able to add to it to include their destinations.
+Other people should be able to add their own destinations to the app.

 #### MVP:
 - A user should be able to enter the website.